33152811/VCCMake/readme.md

     Script \ px64.txt : system search path when compiling x64
     vcx86.cmd         : Compile master switch.
 Start compiling for x86 platform vcx64.cmd         : Compile master switch.
-Start compiling for x64 platform
+Start compiling for x64 platform CMake             : Directory; places the tools needed for compilation.
+Such as cmake, pkgconfig, 7z, etc;

 ## Compile specification:
     At the beginning of compilation, the source code directory is checked for existence;